bbc/tams/docs/adr/xxxx-source-collected_by-query-parameter.md

 When querying tags there are two fields available - you query on a tag name to get the value, or to query on a second parameter (`tag_exists`) to find out if that tag exists.
 Following this model would mean adding a two parameters - a new query parameter `collected_by_exists` with a boolean value and the `collected_by` to be able to search on one or more ID's.

-For the boolean field setting to false this would return all Sources where there is no `collected_by` values present which is the required behaviour.
+For the boolean field setting to false this would return all Sources where there is no `collected_by` value present which is the required behaviour.
-Setting this to true would only return Sources which have a `collected_by` value.
+Setting this to true would return only Sources that have a `collected_by` value.
 This option currently has no uses cases, however using this model and a boolean logically requires this behaviour.

 | Behaviour | Query Parameter |